herdphp/docker-phpqa/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/ee6f6e34d4b942c88ad17f3f3f4a36a2)](https://www.codacy.com/app/brunoric/docker-phpqa?utm_source=github.com&utm_medium=referral&utm_content=herdphp/docker-phpqa&utm_campaign=badger)

-Docker tools to easily create and run tests for the PHP-SRC.
+Docker tools to easily create and run tests for the [PHP-SRC][php-src].
 The intent of this library is to help any PHP developer to create PHPT tests for the language engine and its core extensions.

 ## How to get it?